zacfukuda/minamoto/README.md

 - [Underscores a.k.a. \_s](https://underscores.me/) ([Github](https://github.com/automattic/_s))

 ## Feedback
-If you have any request or find bugs, please bring it up to [Issues](https://github.com/zacfukuda/minamoto/issues) of this repository.
+If you have any request or find bugs, please bring it up to [Issues](https://github.com/zacfukuda/minamoto/issues).